Canadian Pot Stocks Set to Benefit From U.S. Pot Legalization

 There’s often a false dichotomy made between U.S. marijuana stocks and Canadian marijuana stocks—namely, that if one segment of the market goes up, the other will go down.

-But it isn’t a zero-sum game, as evidenced by three top Canadian pot stocks: Cronos Group Inc (NASDAQ:CRON), Canopy Growth Corp (NYSE:CGC), and Tilray Inc (NASDAQ:TLRY)
+But it isn’t a zero-sum game, as evidenced by three top Canadian pot stocks: Cronos Group Inc (NASDAQ:CRON), Canopy Growth Corp (NASDAQ:CGC), and Tilray Inc (NASDAQ:TLRY)

 First, here’s some context for the state of the marijuana industry.